There are approximately 1225 independent schools within the

 health and safety, safeguarding duties and much more.

 Although the National College for Teaching and Leadership has

 withdrawn from offering courses in school business management,

 content from their former programmes is available under open

 government licence.
 Courses leading to Level 4, 5 and 6

-Diplomas in school business management are available from
+Diplomas and beyond in school business management are available

 Advice on course suitability